 Our expertise for many years has been in the development of efficient, stable and cost-effective production systems for microalgal products.
 We have learned production levels from our systems may not be sustainable across periods of days, weeks, or even months.
 Accordingly, we typically investigate each specific microalgae identified in the scientific literature for potentially marketable products and for solutions to production stability and efficiency challenges, and then strive to develop the technology to grow such microalgae on a commercial scale or to incorporate procedures or technology to improve production stability and efficiency.
 Successful microalgal product developments and technical solutions are highly uncertain and dependent on numerous factors, many beyond our control.
 Products and solutions or improvements that appear promising in early phases of development may be found to be ineffective, may be uneconomical because of manufacturing costs or other factors, may be precluded from commercialization due to the proprietary rights of other companies, or may fail to receive necessary regulatory approvals.
-We had research and development expenses of \$593,000, \$633,000 and \$517,000 in fiscal years 2017, 2016 and 2015, respectively.
-We invested \$0, \$80,000 and \$6,000 in scientific clinical trials during fiscal 2017, 2016 and 2015, respectively.
+During fiscal years 2016 through 2018, our research and development expenses were \$0.6 million annually.